 We’ve rounded up 15+ Christmas mocktails that are sure to make your season merry and bright!
-From non-alcoholic classic eggnog to candy cane martini mocktails, we’ve got lots of great recipes for you to choose from.
+From non-alcoholic classic eggnog to a candy cane martini mocktail, we’ve got lots of great recipes for you to choose from.

 Thanks to our friends at Dry Sparkling for sponsoring this post.

 Who knew Christmas mocktails would become so popular?
 People really are looking for festive non-alcoholic holiday drink options this holiday season.
 Christmas mocktails are all the rage because they can be enjoyed by your whole crowd.